David-Peede/BIOL1435/README.md

   * [Graham Coop's PopGen Notes](https://github.com/cooplab/popgen-notes)

 ## Spring 2k23 Important Dates

+__NOTE:__ All PDFs of the readings can be found on the course canvas page.

 |  Date   |                        Notes                         |
 | :-----: | :--------------------------------------------------: |